HowardHINC/HowardHINC1/README.md

 # HowardHINC1
-1found this code in some old files of mine looked like someone could use them :)
+1found this code in some old files of mine, looked like someone could use them :)